MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/developer/omnichannel-developer.md

 ## runMacro API

-`runMacro` API allows you to execute a macro whose name was passed as a parameter in the API call.
+The `runMacro` API allows you to execute a macro whose name was passed as a parameter in the API call.

 [runMacro method](reference/methods/runMacro.md)